 - 2 garlic cloves, minced

 - 1 1/2 cups Arborio rice or medium-grain white rice

 - 2/3 cup dry white wine

-- 1/2 cup frozen peas, thawed
+- 1/2 cup frozen peas, thawed (optional)

-- 2/3 cup freshly grated Parmesan cheese
+- 2/3 cup freshly grated Parmesan cheese, plus more for garnish

 - Salt and freshly ground black pepper

-- 1. Bring the broth to a simmer in a heavy, medium-size saucepan.
-Add the porcini mushrooms.
-Cover and set aside until the mushrooms are tender, about 5 minutes.
+- Bring the stock to a simmer in a heavy, medium saucepan.
+Remove from the heat, add the porcini mushrooms, cover, and let steep until the mushrooms are tender, about 5 minutes.

 - Using a slotted spoon, remove the mushrooms from the liquid and finely chop them.
 Cover the stock and keep warm over very low heat.